Zoho CRM Review: Determine Whether It’s a Fit for You

 Zoho CRM review Freshsales interface

-HubSpot CRM is ideal for small businesses seeking a free CRM with a robust suite of inbound tools.
+HubSpot CRM is a popular free platform ideal for small businesses seeking a free CRM with a robust suite of inbound tools.
 (Paid upgrades are available from $18 per month for two users.)
-It’s not as customizable as Zoho CRM, but it does boast over 1,200 app integrations along with a vast knowledge base, an active user community, and arguably the best customer support in the industry.
+It’s not as customizable as Zoho CRM, but it does boast over 1,200 app integrations along with a vast knowledge base (plus free training and certification), an active user community, and arguably some of the best customer support in the industry.

 Our HubSpot vs Zoho CRM comparison features an in-depth look at the similarities and differences between these two popular platforms.